 Finally, if the accident was due to some type of structural flaw or other issues with your property, address those issues.
 For instance, this may mean putting up better signage, fixing loose rails or sidewalks with cracks, or instituting new policies for cleaning up spills or floor moisture.

 For business owners, commercial insurance is an absolute necessity because operating a business means assuming certain kinds of risk.
-For affordable, reliable commercial insurance as well as homeowners, renters, motorcycle, and auto insurance, San Diego residents call on the trustworthy professionals at Altra Insurance Services.
+For affordable, reliable commercial insurance as well as homeowners, renters, motorcycle, and auto insurance San Diego.
+Local residents call on the trustworthy professionals at Altra Insurance Services.
 Reach out to us today at (800) 719-9972 to learn how we can satisfy all your insurance needs.